Dipodium scandens

-Dipodium scandens is an orchid species that is native to Malesia.
+Dipodium scandens is an orchid species that is native to western Java in Indonesia.

 Taxonomy

 The species was formally described in 1849 by German-Dutch botanist Carl Ludwig Blume who gave it the name Leopardanthus scandens.
 It was given its current name by Dutch botanist Johannes Jacobus Smith in 1905.

-Dipodium pandanum is recorded as a synonym of Dipodium scandens by the World Checklist of Selected Plant Families.
-However it is treated as a synonym of Dipodium pictum in the Australian Plant Census.

 Distribution

-The World Checklist of Selected Plant Families lists the distribution of this species as Borneo, Java, the Philippines, Sulawesi, New Guinea, the Bismark Archipelago, the Solomon Islands and Queensland.
-In Australia, the Queensland population originally classified under Dipodium pandanum is currently referred to Dipodium pictum according to the Australian Plant Census.
+Plants of the World Online lists the distribution of this species as western Java.